iosdevzone/SwiftStandardLibraryPlaygrounds/SequenceAndCollectionFunctions.md

 ```

 ## countElements
-Counts the number of elements in a collection
+Counts the number of elements in a `CollectionType`
 ```swift
 countElements(data) // 8
 ```

 ## distance
-The distance in elements between two ForwardIndexTypes
+The distance in elements between two `ForwardIndexTypes`
 ```swift
 distance(data.startIndex, data.endIndex) // 8
 ```